gwhitney/typed-function/README.md

         return x && x.isPerson === true;
       }
     });
+    typed.addType({
+      name: 'Employee',
+      isa: 'Person',
+      test: x => 'employer' in x
+    });
     ```

-    By default, the new type will be inserted before the `Object` test
+    By default, the new type will be inserted immediately before all of its
-    because the `Object` test also matches arrays and classes and hence
+    supertypes, if any, or immediately before the `Object` test,
+    because of the possibility that instances might also be `Object` instances
+    and the likelihood that a newly-defined type will be more frequently
-    `typed-function` would never reach the new type.
-When `beforeObjectTest`
+    used than the generic `Object`.
+When `beforeObjectTest` is `false`, the
-    is `false`, the new type will be added at the end of all tests.
+    new type will be added at the end of all tests (if it is not a subtype).

+    Some final remaining points about types:
+    1. When testing for membership in a subtype, the test functions for all
+       supertypes are executed first, and only if they are all true is the
+       test for the subtype itself executed.
+Thus, the tests for the supertypes
+       do not need to be reiterated.
+For example when testing that an argument
+       is an 'Employee,' first the `isPerson` property will be checked, and
+       only if it is true will the presence of the `employer` property be
+       examined.
+    2. Specifying an array of multiple supertypes in the `isa` property provides
+       for a rudimentary form of intersection types.
+    3. The meaning of the `any` type is fixed and cannot be changed.
+Attempting
+       to add an `any` type will throw an error.

+-   `typed.removeType(name: string)`

+    Eliminates the named type from the type system.

+-   `typed.resetTypes(newtypes: Array.<type specification object>)`

+    Eliminates all types from the type system and replaces them with the
+    ones listed in the given array `newtypes`.
+Each entry in the Array is an
+    object following the format described in `typed.addType()` above.

+-   `typed.allTypes()`

+    Returns a deep copy of the list of types currently in the type system.
+    Modifying the return value has no effect on the type system.

 -   `typed.addConversion(conversion: {from: string, to: string, convert: function}) : void`